 7.3.2 Test Variability/Reproducibility

 a) Inter-Laboratory Precision.
-Each laboratory analyzing air samples for compliance determination shall implement an inter-laboratory quality assurance program that includes participation of at least two (2) other independent laboratories.
-Each laboratory shall participate in round robin testing at least once every six (6) months with at least all the other laboratories in its inter-laboratory quality assurance group.
+Each laboratory analyzing air samples for compliance determination shall implement an inter-laboratory quality assurance program that includes participation of two (2) other independent laboratories.
+Each laboratory shall participate in round robin testing once every six (6) months with all the other laboratories in its inter-laboratory quality assurance group.
 Each laboratory shall submit slides typical of its own workload for use in this program.
 The round robin shall be designed and results analyzed using appropriate statistical methodology.
 Results of this QA program shall be posted in each laboratory to keep the microscopists informed.
-Analysts shall participate at least annually.
+Analysts shall participate annually.

 b) Intra- and Inter-Analyst Precision.
-Each analyst shall select and count a prepared slide from a “reference slide library” on each day on which air counts are performed.
-Reference slides shall be prepared using well-behaved samples taken from the laboratory workload.
+Each analyst shall select and count a prepared slide from a “reference slide library” on each day on which the analyst performs air counts.
+Reference slides shall be prepared using well-characterized samples taken from the laboratory workload.
 Fiber densities shall cover the ranges: 5 – 20; >20 – 50; and >50 – 100 fibers per 100 fields.
 These slides shall be counted by all analysts to establish an original standard deviation and corresponding limits of acceptability.
 Results from the daily reference sample analysis shall be compared to the statistically derived acceptance limits using a control chart or a database.
 It is recommended that the labels on the reference slides be periodically changed so that the analysts do not become familiar with the samples.
 Intra- and inter-analyst precision may be estimated from blind recounts on reference samples.
 A laboratory developed analytical uncertainty model from inter - and intra- microscopist precision may also be used.
 Inter-analyst precision shall be posted in each laboratory to keep the microscopists informed.

 7.3.3 Analytical Sensitivity

 The normal quantitative working range of the method is 0.04 to 0.5 fiber/ cm2 for a 1000 L air sample.
-An ideal counting range on the filter shall be 100 to 1300 fibers/mm2.
+The counting range on the filter shall be 100 to 1300 fibers/mm2.
 The limit of detection (LOD) is estimated to be 5.5 fibers per 100 fields or 7 fibers/mm2.
 The LOD in fiber/cc will depend on sample volume and quantity of interfering dust but shall be <0.01 fiber/cm2 for atmospheres free of interferences.

 7.3.4 Data Reporting